-A more complicated network than generally accepted may control maturation of B cells in the immune systemNovember 22nd, 2012 in Medical research
+A more complicated network than generally accepted may control maturation of B cells in the immune systemNovember 22, 2012 in Medicine & Health / Medical research

 The process of blood cell development, known as hematopoiesis, gives rise to numerous different immune cell subtypes.
 Each of these in turn matures through a stepwise process governed by the action of transcription factors—specialized proteins that coordinate activation and deactivation of specific target genes.

 Antibody-secreting B lymphocytes develop via a well-studied mechanism, but research from Ichiro Taniuchi's team at the RIKEN Center for Allergy and Immunology in Yokohama injects new complexity into this model.
 The current mechanism involves three transcription factors—E2A, Ebf1 and Pax5—that progressively set the stage for maturation of functional B lymphocytes.
 "Not only does this trio of transcription factors function sequentially, but each one is also responsible for the expression of the next," explains Wooseok Seo, a researcher in Taniuchi's laboratory and lead author of the study.
 "E2A is required for the expression of Ebf1, and so on."

 Seo and Taniuchi were studying another transcription factor, Runx1, which is a critical component of blood cell development.
 Without Runx1, hematopoiesis cannot take place.
 The researchers therefore decided to study its role in B cell development by engineering a genetically modified mouse that expresses Runx1 in every cell except early stage B cell precursors.